 Join Isaiah Bell, one of Canada’s most promising young tenors, on a musical exploration of the self.
-This program transcends eras with music that includes traditional folk songs, works by Handel and Schubert, as well as Isaiah’s own philosophically minded poetry.
+This program transcends eras with music that includes traditional folk songs, works by Handel, Britten, and Schubert, all interlaced with Isaiah’s own philosophical poetry.
 This thoughtfully crafted concert examines our relationship with nature, our own personhood, and the existential questions in between.
-Alexander Weimann accompanies on EMV’s 1875 Broadwood piano and double-manual harpsichord.
+Alexander Weimann accompanies on EMV’s 1874 Broadwood piano and double-manual harpsichord.

 “The star of the evening was surely tenor Bell.
 Moments of stillness, smooth-as-silk coloratura, careful attention to every note, even a fun treading of the line between Baroque-style straight-tone and full-throated operatic vibrato – Bell had the chance to offer it all, and he did so with poise.” – The Globe and Mail

 This concert is generously sponsored by Mark De Silva

 Online: Watch the concert online by clicking here

 This concert is available to watch for free thanks to the generosity of donors.
 To support our programming by making a tax-deductible donation, click here.

 Concert will remain available for one year from premiere date